jtnystrom/Discount/README.md

 As of version 2.3, minimizer sets for k >=19, m=10,11 are bundled with Discount and do not need to be specified explicitly.
 Advanced users may wish to override this ([see the section on minimizers](#minimizers))

-To generate a full counts table with k-mer sequences (in many cases larger than the input data), the `count` command may be used:
+To generate a full counts table with k-mer sequences, the `count` command may be used:

 `
-discount.sh -k 55 /path/to/data.fastq count -o /path/to/output/dir --sequence
+discount.sh -k 55 /path/to/data.fastq count -o /path/to/output/dir
 `

 A new directory called `/path/to/output/dir_counts` (based on the location specified with `-o`) will be created for the output.
+The default output format is FASTA; the `-t` flag can be used to generate TSV files instead.

 Usage of upper and lower bounds filtering, histogram generation, normalization of k-mer orientation, and other functions, may be seen in the online help: